ibm-cloud-docs/solution-tutorials/sql-database.md

    git clone https://github.com/IBM-Cloud/cloud-sql-database
    cd cloud-sql-database
    ```
 2. Push the application to the IBM Cloud.
-You need to be logged in to the region, org and space to which the database has been provisioned.
+You need to be logged in to the location, org and space to which the database has been provisioned.
 Copy and paste these commands one line at a time.
    ```bash
    ibmcloud login
    ibmcloud target --cf